mercadopago/devsite-docs/guides/localization/splitter-off-integration.en.md

 40054 |Marketplace does not have permissions on the collector.
 40055 |external_reference is required.
 40056 |Money_release_days invalid.
-40057 |collector_id and external_reference duplicated for a disburse
+40057 |collector_id and external_reference duplicated for a disburse.
 40058 |invalid idempotency key.
 40401 |disbusement.id not found.
 400601|Payments api error.
-50000 |Internal server error
+50000 |Internal server error.